HoldenEagle/SiefertMatrix_PD_Notation/README.md

 ```
-#Function to calculate the Over_Under crossings for each loop:
 def find_over_unders(loops_we_have , all_crossings):
     over_unders = []
     #get the over/ under information , over = True, under = False